limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ![screenshot-11](/assets/images/posts/trollcave-walkthrough/screenshot-11.png)

-Once I've uploaded the file, I'm able to view the file information by going to `/user_files/[file_number]` or `/user_files/[file_number].json`.
+After I upload the file, I'm able to view the file information by going to `/user_files/[file_number]` or `/user_files/[file_number].json`.

 ![screenshot-12](/assets/images/posts/trollcave-walkthrough/screenshot-12.png)

 Now that we know the file's absolute path, we can start to think about exploitation.
-At the upload page, we see that we can also provide an alternative file name.
+At the upload page, we see that we can provide an alternative file name.
 Is this our ticket in?

 When I gain access to **Superadmin** , I unlock more blog posts and I see a particular blog post and comment that may potentially be the key information to gaining access.

-_Image shows user `rails` is present._
+_Image shows user `rails` is present — SSH is possible?_

 ![screenshot-13](/assets/images/posts/trollcave-walkthrough/screenshot-13.png)